Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-How can I avoid following the wrong career track?
+How can I ensure that I don’t take the wrong career path?

-How can I make myself stand out in my chosen field?
+How can I make myself stand out in my field of choice?

-What can I do if I feel stuck at work?
+What should I do if feeling stuck at work?

 Conclusion